 The symposium, “Vital Directions for Health and Healthcare: The North Carolina Experience”, will be held November 21-22, 2019 at the North Carolina Biotechnology Center in Durham, NC, and will provide a platform for understanding the status of health and health care at the state level within the context of the NAM Vital Directions initiative.

 The symposium planning committee oriented the panel topics around the streamlined framework resulting from the capstone Vital Directions publication – a core set of eight strategic action priorities and essential infrastructure needs.
 While the focus will primarily be on state-based innovations and challenges, the initiative will also bring in national-level perspectives and insights.
-The symposium will be a ripe opportunity to examine state-based capacity and lessons-learned for guiding health policy, as well as synergies among institutions and organizations that could lead to a more equitable health future for everyone in the United States.
+The symposium will be a ripe opportunity to examine state-based capacity and lessons-learned for guiding health policy, as well as synergies among institutions and organizations that could lead to a more equitable health future for all.